andrewjstryker/makefile-helper/README.md

 building documentation).

 The `Makefile` is the traditional interface between programmers and the build system.
-They are also very general in that they understand targets, dependencies, and recipes.
+The `Makefile` is also very general in that it understands targets, dependencies, and recipes.
 This paradigm covers a lot of ground.

 The author of this project has observed the following